aedoler/SimStat/readme.rst

 - argparse

-All modules with the exception of scipy and numpy are part of the standard library. scipy and numpy can be be install on Ubuntu via:
+All modules with the exception of scipy and numpy are part of the standard library. scipy and numpy can be installed on Ubuntu via:

  apt-get install python-scipy